 With food security a growing concern, governments, regulators and markets are becoming more receptive to innovative solutions.
 We believe that companies with the capability to address agricultural and food-system resiliency, as well as those that enhance productivity and efficiency, will continue to gain traction.
 Coupled with the falls in valuation that many longer-duration, innovative companies within the food production sector saw in 2022, we believe there is an opportunity for investors to benefit.

 We believe it makes sense for investors in the food sector to continue to focus on several areas.
-With the tighter soft commodities outlook, prices are likely to see support, which should farmers.
+With the tighter soft commodities outlook, prices are likely to see support, benefiting farmers.
 As a result, we expect farms to continue to invest.
-Given this health, dealer books remain full and there is potential for solid returns.
-While we remain cognisant of the cyclical nature of this sub-sector, we anticipate that the agricultural-equipment cycle – when it turns – will see a slower and more measured fall, as used-equipment supply remains quite limited.
+Given this health, dealer books remain full and we see potential for solid returns.
+While we remain cognizant of the cyclical nature of this sub-sector, we anticipate that the agricultural-equipment cycle – when it turns – will see a slower and more measured fall, as used-equipment supply remains quite limited.

 We think consumer-facing companies in the food sector could be poised for a year of two halves: the first driven by price hikes in the latter part of 2022, and the second benefiting from input-cost moderation as hedges roll over and lower transport and energy costs begin to feed through.
 As the backdrop shifts, we expect companies with strong pricing power and supply-chain leverage to benefit.